• Skip to primary navigation

 Equipment

 You will need a shallow dish for marinating the chicken, and a frying pan large enough to fry the breasts.
-You will also need a sharp knife for cutting the chicken through the middle.
+You will also need a sharp knife for cutting the chicken through the middle and a selection of small bowls for the toppings.

 Ingredients